Organ Transplantation

 Is liver transplant risky?

-Yes.
-A liver transplant is about as major an operation as you can undergo.
-There are risks common to all forms of major surgery.
-Immediately after surgery, bleeding, poor function of the grafted liver, and infections are major risks.
-Sometimes the new liver does not function as it should; infections could be a major problem in those patients.
+Yes, it is.
+A liver transplant is like any other operation, has its own risks that are common to all forms of major surgery.
+Situations like bleeding, poor function of grafted liver and infections are major risks to occur in the post-op period.
+Sometimes the new liver does not function as it should and when that happens infections could be a major problem.

 What is rejection?

-In the same way, foreign blood or tissue can trigger a blood transfusion reaction or transplant rejection.
-To help prevent this, tissue is "typed" before the transplant procedure to identify the antigens it contains.
+Foreign blood or tissue can trigger a blood transfusion reaction or transplant rejection and to help prevent this, tissue is "typed" before the procedure to identify the antigens contained.

-Though tissue typing ensures that the organ or tissue is as similar as possible to the tissues of the recipient, the match is usually not perfect.
+Though tissue typing ensures that the organ or the tissue is as similar as possible to the tissue of the recipient the match is usually not perfect.
 No two people (except identical twins) have identical tissue antigens.

 Immunosuppressive drugs are needed to prevent organ rejection.
-Otherwise, organ and tissue transplantation would almost always cause an immune response and result in destruction of the foreign tissue.
+Otherwise, organ and tissue transplantation would cause an immune response and result in destruction of the foreign tissue.

-The goal of treatment is to make sure the transplanted organ or tissue functions properly, while at the same time suppressing the recipient's immune response.
+The goal of treatment is to make sure that the transplanted organ or tissue functions properly while suppressing the recipient's immune response.
 Suppressing the immune response can treat and prevent transplant rejection.

-Yes, you will have to take anti rejection medication for the rest of your life.
-Taking your medication regularly is essential for a transplant to be successful.
-If you fail to take your medication, your immune system will immediately recognize this foreign organ and will fight against it and may cause organ failure or death.
+Yes, the patient will have to take antirejection medication for life.
+Taking medication regularly is essential for a transplant to result in success.
+If the medication is not taken, the patient’s immune system will immediately recognize the organ as foreign and fight against it.
+This may cause organ failure or death.

 What is the success rate of liver transplant?

-The average success rate of a liver transplant is 70% to 80%.
+The average success rate of a liver transplant is 93.8% in Memorial Hospitals.

 Yes.
-After a successful liver transplant, most people can go back to their normal daily activities.
+After a successful liver transplant, most people are able to go back to their normal, daily activities.
 It is in fact the purpose of the procedure.
 Pregnancy and child birth are also possible after liver transplant.
-Most people can engage in physical activity and exercise in a year.
+Most people can engage in physical activity and exercise within a year.

 Kidney Transplantation

-Kidney transplant is the best treatment for patients suffering of chronic kidney failure at the terminal stage.
+Kidney transplantation is the best treatment for patients suffering from chronic kidney failure at a terminal stage.

-Patients who lost at least 80% of their kidney functions need hemodialysis or periton dialysis to survive.
-Dialysis provides life support for many patients however it might cause many other problems.
-The damage it causes on the circulation system might have a negative effect on the patient’s social life.
+Patients who have lost at least 80% of their kidney functions need hemodialysis or peritoneal dialysis to survive.
+Dialysis provides life support for many patients however it opens the door to many other problems.
+The damage it causes on the circulatory system might have negative effect on the patient’s social life.
 Therefore kidney transplant is the best solution.
-Kidney transplant improves the quality of life of the patient by ensuring the kidneys to function properly.
-However kidney transplant could not be performed on every patient with kidney failure.
-Several examinations and tests are performed to decide whether the patient is a candidate for kidney transplant.
+Kidney transplant improves the patient’s quality of life by ensuring the proper function of the kidney.
+However kidney transplant is not suitable for every patient with kidney failure.
+Several examinations and tests must be performed to decide whether the patient is a candidate for kidney transplant.

-• Cadaveric donor (a person diagnosed as brain dead but whose other organs and systems are functioning properly.
+• Cadaveric donor (a person declared brain dead other vital organs and systems are properly functioning.)

-It is best to divide donor and recipient matching into 3 distinct areas: blood type matching, tissue type matching, and cross-matching.
-Each of these is a distinct and important aspect of donor and recipient matching.
+It is best to divide donor-recipient matching into three distinct areas; blood typing, tissue typing and cross-matching.
+Each of these are distinct and important aspects of donor-recipient matching.

 Blood Type Matching

-The basic donation pathways in kidney transplantation are very similar to those used in blood transfusions.
+The necessities for the basic kidney transplant are very similar to those used for blood transfusions.

-There are four major blood types in humans.
-These types are simply noted as blood type A, B, AB and O. Another factor, the Rh factor, adds a plus or a minus following the above blood type letter, so that all of us have a blood type such as A+ or B- and so on.
-This plus or minus factor, however, relates only to a particular cell type in the blood and this factor is not part of the kidney.
-Thus, the positive or negative feature in blood typing has nothing to do with the matching of a kidney between a donor and a recipient.
+There are four major blood types for humans.
+These are simply noted as blood type O, A, B and AB.
+In addition to the A and B antigens, there is also a third antigen called the Rh factor.
+The Rh factor can either be present (+) or absent (-).
+The factor, however, relates only to a particular cell type in the blood and is not an effector for the kidney.
+Thus, the positive or negative feature in blood typing is not in relevancy with the matching of a kidney between a donor and a recipient.

 A recipient with blood type O can receive a kidney only from a donor with blood type O. A recipient with blood type A may receive a kidney from a recipient with blood type O or A and a recipient with blood type B can receive a kidney from a donor with blood type O or B. Obviously, a recipient with blood type AB can receive a kidney from a person of any blood type.